0x7061/vim-go-runtime/README.md

   </tr>
   <tr>
     <td><a href="https://github.com/Valloric/YouCompleteMe" target="_blank">Valloric/YouCompleteMe</a></td>
-    <td>Mandatory.
-You need this for proper auto completion when coding in go.</td>
+    <td>You need this for proper auto completion when coding in go.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/kien/ctrlp.vim" target="_blank">kien/ctrlp</a></td>
-    <td>Mandatory.
-Switch between files, buffers or tags in no time.
+    <td>Switch between files, buffers or tags in no time.
 Yeah!</td>
   </tr>
   <tr>
     <td><a href="https://github.com/xolox/vim-misc" target="_blank">xolox/vim-misc</a></td>
-    <td>Mandatory.
-Dependency for vim-session, see below.</td>
+    <td>Dependency for vim-session, see below.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/xolox/vim-session" target="_blank">xolox/vim-session</a></td>
-    <td>Mandatory.
-Don't abuse tmux, use vim-session to reopen all your buffers!</td>
+    <td>Don't abuse tmux, use vim-session to reopen all your buffers!</td>
   </tr>
   <tr>
     <td><a href="https://github.com/fatih/vim-go" target="_blank">fatih/vim-go</a></td>
-    <td>For golang.
-This is THE golang plugin for vim!
+    <td>This is THE golang plugin for vim!
 The reason I switched to vim.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/garyburd/go-explorer" target="_blank">garyburd/go-explorer</a></td>
-    <td>For golang.
-Nice to have go plugin to show documentation for a specific package.</td>
+    <td>Nice to have go plugin to show documentation for a specific package.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/sirver/ultisnips" target="_blank">sirver/ultisnips</a></td>
-    <td>For snippets.
-Really useful plugin if you want to generate boilerplate code.</td>
+    <td>Really useful plugin if you want to generate boilerplate code.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/tpope/vim-fugitive" target="_blank">tpope/vim-fugitive</a></td>
-    <td>Important.
-Git integration to check your commits, status and more directly in vim.</td>
+    <td>Git integration to check your commits, status and more directly in vim.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/tomtom/tcomment_vim" target="_blank">tomtom/tcomment_vim</a></td>
-    <td>Important.
-Plugin for super fast and convenient commenting (inline, block, more ...).</td>
+    <td>Plugin for super fast and convenient commenting (inline, block, more ...).</td>
   </tr>
   <tr>
     <td><a href="https://github.com/scrooloose/nerdtree" target="_blank">scrooloose/nerdtree</a></td>
-    <td>Important.
-Shows a file tree on the left and lets you create/delete files directly in vim.</td>
+    <td>Shows a file tree on the left and lets you create/delete files directly in vim.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/Raimondi/delimitMate" target="_blank">Raimondi/delimitMate</a></td>
-    <td>Important.
-Very useful plugin for auto-completing quotes, parens, brackets etc.</td>
+    <td>Very useful plugin for auto-completing quotes, parens, brackets etc.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/rking/ag.vim" target="_blank">rking/ag</a></td>
-    <td>Important.
-This plugin lets you browse for code throughout your whole project.</td>
+    <td>This plugin lets you browse for code throughout your whole project.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/majutsushi/tagbar" target="_blank">majutsushi/tagbar</a></td>
-    <td>Important.
-Shows a sexy tag-bar on the right and lets you jump directly to tags.</td>
+    <td>Shows a sexy tag-bar on the right and lets you jump directly to tags.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/ap/vim-buftabline" target="_blank">ap/vim-buftabline</a></td>
-    <td>Important.
-Displays a bar on the top showing all your open buffers.</td>
+    <td>Displays a bar on the top showing all your open buffers.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/itchyny/lightline.vim" target="_blank">itchyny/lightline</a></td>
-    <td>Nice-to-have.
-This plugin shows a nice status bar and is very configurable.</td>
+    <td>This plugin shows a nice status bar and is very configurable.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/flazz/vim-colorschemes" target="_blank">flazz/vim-colorschemes</a></td>
-    <td>Nice-to-have.
-Gives you tons of color schemes for vim.</td>
+    <td>Gives you tons of color schemes for vim.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/mhinz/vim-sayonara" target="_blank">mhinz/vim-sayonara</a></td>
-    <td>Nice-to-have.
-This plugin helps you to close buffers or whole windows.</td>
+    <td>This plugin helps you to close buffers or whole windows.</td>
   </tr>
 </table>

 ## Leader

-The leader is configured as `,`.
+The leader is configured as `,`

 ## Shortcuts